North Korea: Missile tests were practice to attack South, US | Headlines

 - South Korea

-U.S. and South Korean officials strongly condemned the North's missile launches, saying their drills were defensive in nature.
+U.S. and South Korean officials responded they would further enhance their joint training events and warned the North that the use of nuclear weapons would result in the end of Kim's regime.

-“The recent corresponding military operations by the Korean People's Army are a clear answer of (North Korea) that the more persistently the enemies' provocative military moves continue, the more thoroughly and mercilessly the KPA will counter them,” the General Staff of the Korean People's Army said in a statement carried by state media.
+"The recent corresponding military operations by the Korean People's Army are a clear answer of (North Korea) that the more persistently the enemies' provocative military moves continue, the more thoroughly and mercilessly the KPA will counter them," the General Staff of North Korea's military said in a statement carried by state media.

-It said its weapons tests involved ballistic missiles loaded with dispersion warheads and underground infiltration warheads meant to launch strikes on enemy air bases; ground-to-air missiles designed to “annihilate” enemy aircraft at different altitudes and distances; and strategic cruise missiles.
+It said the weapons tests involved ballistic missiles loaded with dispersion warheads and underground infiltration warheads meant to launch strikes on enemy air bases; ground-to-air missiles designed to "annihilate" enemy aircraft at different altitudes and distances; and strategic cruise missiles that fell in international waters about 80 kilometers off South Korea's southeastern costal city of Ulsan.

 The North's military said it carried out an important test of a ballistic missile with a special functional warhead missioned with "paralysing the operation command system of the enemy."
 It said it also launched super-large, multiple-launch missiles and tactical ballistic missiles.

-It didn't specifically mention a reported launch Thursday of an intercontinental ballistic missile aimed at hitting the U.S. mainland.
-Almost all other North's missiles launched last week were likely short-range, many of them nuclear-capable weapons.
-They place key military targets in South Korea, including U.S. military bases there in striking range.
+It didn't explicitly mention a reported launch Thursday of an intercontinental ballistic missile aimed at hitting the U.S. mainland.
+Almost all other North Korean missiles launched last week were likely short-range, many of them nuclear-capable weapons.
+They place key military targets in South Korea, including U.S. military bases there, within striking range.

 "The KPA General Staff once again clarifies that it will continue to correspond with all the anti-(North Korea) war drills of the enemy with the sustained, resolute and overwhelming practical military measures," it said.